momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 ![Architecture](@site/static/img/topics/patterns/token-id-webhook.png)

-## Pre-requisites
-1. A public-facing endpoint to receive webhook events.
-This endpoint must accept POST requests and be able to receive inbound calls from Momento.
-More detail about the structure of this event is [described here](../webhooks/overview#example-event).

 ## Getting Started
 1. [Create a cache in the Momento console](https://console.gomomento.com/caches/create)
 2. [Create a webhook](/topics/webhooks/creating-a-webhook) for the cache.
-Assign the webhook destination to the public facing endpoint.
+Assign the webhook destination to a public facing endpoint.
+This endpoint must accept POST requests and be able to receive inbound calls from Momento.
+More detail about the structure of this event is [described here](../webhooks/overview#example-event).
 3. Create your infrastructure.
 For example, below is sample code that creates a lambda function URL for our webhook endpoint.
 It also stores your Momento auth token in AWS secrets manager.